deadlyvipers/dojo_rules/introduction.md

 i'm Bart
+ i love Ruby
+ Ruby
  i'm learning to use github at the moment mljkqlsmjfmslqdf lmjsmqdlfjmlsdfj lsqjfmlsqfj